alphagov/specialist-publisher/README.md

 ### Republishing

 Republishing is useful if content failed to make its way through the system.
 This might be the case if an error was thrown somewhere along the way.
-Republishing a document will notify Publishing API and Rummager of the change.
+Republishing a document will notify Publishing API of the change (which will in turn notify RUMMAGER).
 It will not send email notifications.

 You can republish a single document with this task:
 `republish:one['some-content-id']`